damiisdandy/dubbz-chat-client/README.md

 # Simple Chat Application
 This is the frontend for the Chat Application

+> Note: you'll need the backend application up and running to use this frontend application (https://github.com/damiisdandy/dubbz-chat-api)

 ## How to run
 ```
 git clone https://github.com/damiisdandy/dubbz-chat-client.git dubbz-chat-client